RHsu24/LLM_Test/readme.md

 For best performance, please limit the max length of transcribed audio segments (which should be described by \[tmin,tmax] in your .csv files) to be 30 seconds.
 For most if not all of these models, the maximum number of frames they can take is 3000 (30 seconds x 100 frames/s).
 Some models support chunking via the pipe()  function - if they are longer than 30s, they will be chunked and then re-stitched, resulting in a lower accuracy than if they were 2 separate audio segments to begin with.
 Some that do not support pipe() will produce unpredictable behaviour - particularly when there is extremely high variance between audio file lengths (1~30s).

 ##### 3. REQUIREMENTS:

+####### HARDWARE

+In general, the amount of VRAM required to run each script depends on the number of parameters contained in the ASR model.
+To the extent of testing, all scripts can be run on a 32GB VRAM GPU node.
+On Katana, this can be requested via the command line ```qsub -I -l select=1:ncpus=8:ngpus=1:mem=46gb```.
+This 32GB limit comes with the exception of mistralai's Voxtral-Small, which according to its own [documentation](https://huggingface.co/mistralai/Voxtral-Small-24B-2507/discussions/5/files), requires at least 55GB of GPU RAM in bf16 or fp16.
+This means there are only 2 GPU nodes (H200 & GH200) in Katana that can run this script.
+Unfortunately, there has not been any available on such GPU nodes.

 ###### PYTHON VERSION